All for Villages is a Californian non-profit organisation that started in 2006, after the 2004 Tsunami tragedy in Southern Thailand.

 I was born loving animals and couldn’t bear any longer seeing these starving and injured dogs, many with mange and terrible skin diseases; on the streets, in packs on the beaches and at the Temples.
 One day I went to our local Fresh Market and saw the ugliest dog I’d ever seen, cringing around the outside.
 No hair, one swollen infected eye, balls hanging down to the ground, well nearly!
 An outcast.
 That propelled me to do something!

 Eventually I found a vet, Dr. Jeerawet (Sam) who also saw the overpopulation of street dogs as a problem, and recognized the need for a sterilization program in the area so we teamed up.

 While in the south we also found a need at the local hospital, and with Dr. Chalerm Chai we have a program for the poor.
 Later we heard of need for HIV prevention help for some pregnant women … then the Burmese school, and you can read about them here on the website.

 Gary Monroe Soden

 Gary was born and raised in California.
 He attended University of California, Berkeley and has a Bachelor of Science in Mechanical Engineering and Master Degree in International Business and Economics.

-George has made several visits to Thailand and now holds his retirement visa here in Thailand .
+I have made several visits to Thailand and now holds his retirement visa there.

-George was a business owner in the printing/publishing business in Guerneville California, on the Russian River, for 40 years and is an award winning photographer, showing beautiful images of Thailand and Myanmar in a local art gallery.
+I was a business owner in the printing/publishing business in Guerneville California, on the Russian River, for 40 years and am an award winning photographer, showing beautiful images of Thailand and Myanmar in a local art gallery.

 It became very clear to me that village issues in Thailand are critical to the well being of the residents.